Iran-backed forces seize tanker, maritime sources say; Iran denies it | Law-Order

 The U.S. Navy's Fifth Fleet and UAE authorities did not immediately reply to a Reuters request for comment.
 Alluding to the reports, Saudi Arabia's foreign minister told a U.S. think tank in an online appearance that he sees an emboldened Iran acting in a negative manner in the region, including endangering shipping.

 On Tuesday at least five ships in the sea between the UAE and Iran updated their AIS tracking status to "Not Under Command", according to Refinitiv ship tracking data.
 Such a status generally indicates a ship is unable to manoeuvre due to exceptional circumstances.
-Reuters could not confirm this Refinitiv data had any connection to the reported incident.
+Nour News, affiliated with Iran's top national security body, quoted a senior navy official as saying "the movement of commercial vessels is quite normal and no official naval sources or countries in the Persian Gulf have reported any incidents".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)